Discover the Cusco Region of Peru in a day!

 Trekking to Huchuy Qosqo can be accomplished in one full day or broken apart into two.
 The duration of the trek will depend on the physical fitness of the hiker and their acclimatization to the altitude.
 The highest points of the trek exceed 4,300m above sea level.
 Those who have already spent several days in the Andes and are in good physical condition could aim to complete the trek in one day, walking for about 8-9 hours from start to finish.

 If you are determined to complete the trek in one day, having been appraised of the physical and acclimatization requirements, then you should start the expedition no later than 7.00am.
 Without breaks the village of Lamay or Calca can be reached in 7-8 hours, and with stops around 9-11 hours.
 However, if you doubt your ability to complete this time-enduring trek, it is better to break it down into two days.

 - 5:45 Wake up

 - 6:00 Breakfast

 - 6:30 Depart from the city of Cusco to the start point of the trek (public transport or taxi)

 - 7:00 Beginning of the hike

 - 18:00 End of trek in the village of Lamay or Calca

 The route is demanding and difficult only if done in one day.
 The first difficult section appears near the beginning.
-You must climb to the pass at over 4,000 metres.
+You must climb to the pass at over 4,000 meters.
 This section is completely uphill and will take over an hour.
 But after this the route is mostly flat or even slightly downhill, except for a few small hills.
 The final section is very steep downhill and can present problems for knees.
 An alternative option is to descend to the village of Calca.
 The descent is milder but it takes a little longer, which after many hours of hiking can be the less desirable option.

 - You can shorten the route by starting it in another place.

 - You can do this route on horseback.